sensiblecodeio/csv-to-cantabular-metadata-2021/CENSUS_METADATA.md

 # `cantabular-metadata` schema

-This section describes the `cantabular-metadata` schema and describes how fields in the output are derived from the source files.
-A table is provided for each object which details the field name, the GraphQL type and the sources for the English and Welsh versions of the metadata.
+This section describes the `cantabular-metadata` schema and how fields in the output are derived from the source files.
+A table is provided for each object which details the field name, the [GraphQL](https://graphql.org/learn/schema/) type and the sources for the English and Welsh versions of the metadata.

 Where the "Source (en)" or "Source (cy)" columns have a value such as `Dataset.Dataset_Mnemonic` this means that the source is the `Dataset_Mnemonic` field in the appropriate row of the `Dataset.csv` file.